zelliott/cis191-project/README.md

 ### Zack:

 I worked primarily on the central shell script, securely saving user data on the computer, and helping Raghav parse Sweetgreen requests/responses and general API.

+### Alessandro:
+I focused on the central shell script-- specifically, on implementing user I/O: parsing script flags and implementing the various flag cases, parsing and storing command-line user input, and validating user input and displaying success/error messages.